dtr-org/docs.unit-e.io/README.md

 Sphinx with something like `pip install sphinx` and run `make html` to generate the web site.
 It's all static HTML.
 You can browse it locally in the `_build/html` directory.

+## License

+The content of this repository is licensed under the terms of the [MIT license](https://opensource.org/licenses/MIT).
+See the [LICENSE](LICENSE) file for the full text of the license.